DSA Environment, Natural Resources and Climate Change Study group

 Past Study Group events

-Organisers: Dr Fiona Nunan, International Development Department, University of Birmingham, and Dr Mikkel Funder, Danish Institute for International Studies
+12/05/2017, University of Birmingham: Analysing natural resource governance: learning from contrasting approaches Organised by Fiona Nunan, International Development Department, University of Birmingham, and Mikkel Funder, Danish Institute for International Studies